dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T49: Balance is needed between regulation and market freedom.
+### T49: Balance is needed between regulation and free markets to avoid stifling growth.

 |Support|
 |---|